Kassym-Jomart Tokayev: Early years

-After being elected in the 2019 election, Tokayev was fully sworn in as Kazakhstan's second president on 12 June 2019 at the Palace of Independence in Nur-Sultan, which was attended by high-ranking Kazakh officials including former president Nazarbayev himself.
+After being elected in the 2019 Kazakh presidential election, Tokayev was fully sworn in as Kazakhstan's second president on 12 June 2019 at the Palace of Independence in Nur-Sultan, which was attended by high-ranking Kazakh officials, including former president Nazarbayev himself.
 From there, Tokayev addressed the nation that he would serve the nation's citizens fairly, embarking that "different opinions, united nation" would be a slogan of his presidency.

 In June 2019, following a military ammo deposit blast in the town of Arys which resulted in evacuations of residents and hundreds of injuries, Tokayev launched a criminal case and ordered the Interior and Defence ministries to prevent possible more explosions, pledging that any perpetrators would be prosecuted.
 Tokayev paid visit to the town on 25 June, touring buildings that were affected by the blast as well as meeting with hospitalised victims.

 Tokayev delivered his first State of the Nation Address on 2 September 2019.
 The address focused on strengthening civil society and social security, supporting domestic business and economic development.

 After the Bek Air Flight 2100 crash, Tokayev declared the following day, 28 December 2019, a national day of mourning and said that "all those responsible will be severely punished in accordance with the law."
 He also ordered the suspension of the flight authorisation of Bek Air, the domestic airline involved.

 Following the Dungan–Kazakh ethnic clashes which broke out in February 2020, Tokayev fired the governor, deputy governor and police chief of the southern Jambyl Region.
 Tokayev blamed "two criminal groups" fighting over contraband for the deadly ethnic violence between ethnic Kazakhs and the relatively wealthier Dungan minority.

 In an interview to Informburo news agency, Tokayev commented on the fate of Mukhtar Dzhakishev, saying "this issue is exclusively within the competence of the court.
 Of course, I am aware that Dzhakishev has repeatedly applied for parole on ill-health.
 The session of the court of first instance will be held on 3 March.
 Let's wait for its decision, which I am sure will be fair."
 On 3 March 2020, the Semey City Court upheld the motion to grant parole to Dzhakishev.
-He served a 14-year prison sentence since 2009.
+He has served a 14-year prison sentence since 2009.

-In his second State of the Nation Address on 1 September 2020, Tokayev unveiled seven reforms with most focus on economic recovery.
+In his second State of the Nation Address on 1 September 2020, Tokayev discussed seven reforms with a focus on economic recovery.
 From there, he spoke of optimizing Kazakhstan's social system, increasing productivity and a greener economy, leveling business conditions, investing more in education and overseeing the state's administration as it becomes more sensitive and accountable.